-The 60-credit, evening and weekend Illustration program was created for working illustrators seeking advanced study, preparing them to better assume their roles and responsibilities in a world of new media opportunities and rapidly evolving technologies.
+The evening Illustration program was created for working illustrators seeking advanced study, preparing them to better assume their roles and responsibilities in a world of new media opportunities and rapidly evolving technologies.
 The curriculum is designed to encourage individual creativity and innovation.
 Through this program, students develop a broad-based skill set encompassing digital and traditional studio techniques, and are encouraged in the kind of entrepreneurial thinking that leads to thriving careers as illustrators.

 An award-winning faculty of active professionals, assignments mirroring real-world challenges and specifications, and regular guest lecturers and off-campus field visits maximize student exposure to New York City's art and design world.
-Graduating students complete a visual thesis project that is exhibited at The Museum at FIT, and a written master's thesis.
-Curriculum below is for the entering class of fall 2020.
+Graduating students complete a visual thesis project that culminates in an exhibition, and a Qualifying Paper.
+Curriculum below is for the entering class of fall 2021.

-BRENDAN LEACH, Associate Chair
+BRENDAN LEACH.
+Associate Chair

-brendan\leach@fitnyc.edu (%20brendan\leach@fitnyc.edu) fitnyc.edu/illustrationmfa
+brendan_leach@fitnyc.edu fitnyc.edu/illustrationmfa